killergerbah/asbplayer/README.md

 6. Drag-and-drop a subtitle file into the streaming video you want to mine.
 You may have to [adjust the subtitle offset](#adjusting-subtitle-offset) to get the subtitles in sync.
 7. When a subtitle appears that you want to mine, use <kbd>Ctrl+Shift+X</kbd> to mine it.

 ## Usage

-### Loading files

-Drag-and-drop media and subtitle files into the asbplayer window to load them.

 ### Syncing with streaming video